Testosterone Use And Male Infertility

 What is low testosterone?

 This medical condition is also called hypogonadism.
-A low T level is one that is below the normal range, which can very widely.
+A low T level is one that is below the normal range, which can vary widely.
 It is measured with a blood test.
 Some signs or symptoms of low testosterone are problems with erections or decreased sex drive.
 Testosterone levels should be checked early in the morning, and an abnormal test should be repeated.
 Testosterone levels vary throughout the day, and a man’s T level will vary from one test to the next.

 Can low testosterone be treated?